shaloo/docs.arcana/docs/auth-overview.md

 === "{{config.extra.arcana.wallet_name}}"

-    The {{config.extra.arcana.wallet_name}} functionality is part of the {{config.extra.arcana.product_name}} product.

-    Web3 application developers can enable the built-in embedded, non-custodial Web3 wallet UI for app users by installing the {{config.extra.arcana.sdk_name}} and integrating the app.
-The {{config.extra.arcana.wallet_name}} UI can be disabled and developers can choose to plug in a custom wallet UI instead.
+    {{config.extra.arcana.wallet_name}} is a part of {{config.extra.arcana.sdk_name}}, serving as an embedded, non-custodial Web3 wallet within the app.
+Users can access it immediately upon login.
+Developers can choose to use the default wallet UI or integrate a custom one.

-    With {{config.extra.arcana.sdk_name}} and {{config.extra.arcana.wallet_name}} functionality, Web3 app users do not need to generate or manage their cryptographic keys or remember any passphrases.
-The user's cryptographic assets are generated using the state-of-the-art asynchronous, distributed key generation protocol which allows users to have full control over their wallets and abstracts the complexity of cryptography.
+    With {{config.extra.arcana.wallet_name}}, users don't need to create or handle cryptographic keys or remember passphrases.
+Their assets are secured through advanced asynchronous distributed key generation, giving them full wallet control while simplifying the complexity of cryptography.

     ![Arcana wallet Token Tab](/img/an_wallet_home.png){ .width_35pc }